biomonit/www/README.md

 The updated design of the Biomonit smartwatch:

 1. Wider dial: The dial around the watch is now significantly wider, taking up more of the watch face.
-This is represented by a thicker circular stroke (60 units wide instead of 30).
+This is represented by a thicker circular stroke

 2. Larger buttons and sensors: To take advantage of the wider dial, the buttons and sensors are now larger (40 pixels in diameter instead of 24), making them more prominent and potentially easier to interact with.